FPGAArcade/replay_webdocs/README.md

 ## Alerts

-You can use alerts (containers0 to draw the users attention to useful hints or potential for damage.
-Keep in mind it's the title is that determines the note level, "tip", "warning" and "danger" are for the container type only.
+You can use alerts (containers) to draw the users attention to useful hints or potential for damage.
+Keep in mind it is the title that determines the note level, "tip", "warning" and "danger" are for the container type only.

 ```